 There’s one more design feature to consider when choosing the right board.
 Board manufacturers like Burton have been incorporating “rocker” or reverse camber into their boards, which can dramatically affect the way a board turns.
 In the past, snowboards used traditional camber in their design so that when placed on the snow, the tips and the tails touched the snow, but not the center.
 Now, most snowboards have varying amounts of rocker which makes them easier and smoother to turn, even at longer lengths.
 By choosing a snowboard with reverse camber, you can ride on a longer board in more variable conditions like powder or off-piste, with less turning effort.
 Rocker also adds maneuverability to all models, including beginner boards because it helps the board roll on edge.

-There’s another design element to think about, which will result in specific performance characteristics: the Shape.
-The shape or profile, determines how the board performs.
-A directional shape board is often stiffer in the tail, softer and wider in the nos.
-This adds stability while carving at speed but can also help the board float in powder.
+There’s another design element to think about which will result in specific performance characteristics: the Shape.
+The shape or profile determines how the board performs.
+A directional shape board is often stiffer in the tail, softer and wider in the nose.
+This adds stability while carving at speed but also can help the board float in powder.
 A true twin shape is very popular, and means the silhouette shows an equal tip and tail width.
 True twin shape boards suit beginners, intermediates and people who like riding switch.
-A directional twin shape is a combination of twin and directional shapes and have a symmetrical shape (similar size tip and tail) and a directional core (softer tip than tail) or a directional shape but symmetrical core, which give performance for around the mountain or in parks, pipes and natural features.
+A directional twin shape is a combination of twin and directional shapes and have a symmetrical shape (similar size tip and tail) and a directional core (softer tip than tail) or a directional shape but symmetrical core, which give performance around the mountain or in parks, pipes and natural features.

 Snowboards come in different categories such as all-mountain, freestyle, freeride, powder and women’s specific.
 The right type of board depends on what type of terrain and snow conditions you plan to ride in.
 Remember, when choosing the correct length for a new snowboard, consider first the performance characteristics you want out of the board.
 Think about the terrain you ride as well as the snow conditions.
 Consider the amount of rocker you would like in the board, and the board’s shape, which will both affect the performance.
 Lastly, consider your weight and height.
 To help you narrow the range, this Snowboard Size Calculator will give you an idea (or range) of what size snowboard to purchase.